anwintersmccabe/Newsfeeder/README.md

 # Newsfeeder
-A REST API built with Go and Gin to store a newsfeed
+A REST API built with Go and Gin to get articles to store in a newsfeed